 “I changed two (or however many) ingredients, so the recipe is mine.”

 This is inaccurate.
-First of all, many people keep the cooking instructions exactly the same as the original recipe, though they may modify the ingredients to be allergen-free.
-What you may not realize is that the cooking instructions are, in fact, what is copyrightable in recipes!
+Many people keep the cooking instructions exactly the same as the original recipe, though they may modify the ingredients to be allergen-free.
+The cooking instructions are, in fact, what is copyrightable in recipes!
 So even if you changed all of the ingredients, if you kept the cooking instructions the same, then you have infringed on the copyright.

 High school and college students are taught that if they have more than two words in a row (for example, three words in a row) without putting them in quotes and giving credit to the originator, they are plagiarizing.
 This is a more difficult call in the case of recipes.
 After all, “bake at 350” isn’t exactly copyrightable, and is in many recipes!
 However, it is the cooking instructions that are protected, so be sure to write these on your own.